Skip to main content

 • 4.
 Wallbox and charging-equipment cover

 • 5.
-Waiver of gross-negligence exclusion (Verzicht auf grobe Fahrlaessigkeit)
+Waiver of gross-negligence exclusion (Verzicht auf grobe Fahrlässigkeit)

-The full comparison sits behind a paywall at test.de.
-The five clauses above are what the test rates on, regardless of provider name.
+The full comparison is behind a paywall at test.de (Stiftung Warentest).
+The five clauses above are the evaluation criteria, regardless of provider.

 When and how to switch in 2026

 Standard contracts in Germany renew on 1 January, and the cancellation deadline is 30 November.
-If you miss it, you are locked in for another year unless something changes on the insurer's side.
+Miss it and you are locked in for another year, unless something changes on the insurer's side.

-The one-click cancellation rule for online consumer contracts has been in force since 1 July 2022 under §312k BGB.
-It is not a 2026 novelty.
-The relevant detail for car-insurance shoppers: insurance contracts are expressly excluded from §312k BGB's scope via §312 BGB, so you still cancel your Kfz policy by written notice or through the cancellation flow on the insurer's customer portal.
-For the actual 2026 legal changes, see our 2026 car insurance legal changes guide.
+The one-click cancellation rule for online consumer contracts has been in force since 1 July 2022 (§312k BGB).
+It is nothing new for 2026.
+The relevant detail: insurance contracts are expressly excluded from its scope via §312 BGB, so you still cancel your Kfz policy by written notice or through the cancellation flow in the insurer's customer portal.
+For a full overview of actual 2026 legal changes, see our 2026 car insurance legal changes guide.

 If your insurer raises the premium at renewal, you get a one-month window to cancel out of cycle, even after 30 November.
 The trigger is the price-increase letter.
-Read it carefully: a Typklasse reclassification by the GDV is not the same as a tariff increase, and only the latter triggers the special right.
+Read it carefully: a Typklasse reclassification by the GDV is not a tariff increase, only an actual premium rise triggers the special right.

-The new insurer issues an eVB number (Elektronische Versicherungsbestaetigung), which you submit to the Zulassungsstelle.
-The number activates immediately, even before the policy formally starts on 1 January.
-Read our eVB number guide if you have not done this before.
+The new insurer issues an eVB number (Elektronische Versicherungsbestätigung), which you hand in at the Zulassungsstelle.
+It activates cover immediately, even before the policy formally starts on 1 January.

 Frequently asked questions